Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Abstract

 \section{Abstract}

-Out-of-distribution generalization in neural networks is often hampered by spurious correlations.
-A common strategy is to mitigate this by removing spurious concepts from the neural network representation of the data.
-Existing concept-removal methods tend to be overzealous by inadvertently eliminating features associated with the main task of the model, thereby harming model performance.
-We propose an iterative algorithm that separates spurious from main-task concepts by jointly identifying two low-dimensional orthogonal subspaces in the neural network representation.
-We evaluate the algorithm on benchmark datasets for computer vision (Waterbirds, CelebA) and natural language processing (MultiNLI), and show that it outperforms existing concept removal methods.
+An important challenge in the field of interpretable machine learning is to ensure that deep neural networks (DNNs) use the correct or desirable input features in performing their tasks.
+Concept-removal methods aim to do this by eliminating concepts that are spuriously correlated with the main task from the neural network representation of the data.
+However, existing methods tend to be overzealous by inadvertently removing part of the correct or desirable features as well, leading to wrong interpretations and hurting model performance.
+We propose an iterative algorithm that separates spurious from main-task concepts by jointly estimating two low-dimensional orthogonal subspaces of the neural network representation.
+By evaluating the algorithm on benchmark datasets from computer vision (Waterbirds, CelebA) and natural language processing (MultiNLI), we show it outperforms existing concept-removal methods in terms of identifying the main-task and spurious concepts, while removing only the latter.